4 Travel apps & websites that you’ve never heard of could save you money on your next vacation

 So read on about how you can travel for less!

-AutoSlash searches all the third-party websites for you to find the best deals, coupons, and promotion codes; then it goes one step further.
+AutoSlash searches all the third-party websites for you to find the best deals, coupons, and promotion codes on rental cars; then it goes one step further.
 If the price drops between the time that you book and the time that you pick up the car, AutoSlash will alert you so that you can rebook at the better rate.
 It’s like price protection!

 Photo courtesy: AutoSlash

 2/Trusted Housesitters for lodging... and a new friend

 Maybe you’re looking to take a long vacation to Europe at the same time someone needs a house and petsitter in Tuscany.
 You walk the dog, water the plants, and stay for free.
 Really!